pgeeh/first-to-react/src/components/General/About.md

 * SASS
 * [reqres.in](https://reqres.in/) for API Sample Data

-For additional tools and notes, check out the [github repo](https://github.com/pgeeh/first-to-react/)
+For additional tools, see the [README](https://github.com/pgeeh/first-to-react/blob/master/README.md)

+##### Issue or Feedback

+Found an issue?
+Have feedback?
+Feel free to create an issue at [pgeeh/first-to-react](https://github.com/pgeeh/first-to-react/).